tpn/perfecthash/README.md

 ## Quick Guide

+Initially, all development on this project was done exclusively on Windows, with Visual Studio 2022.
+Linux support has recently been added, although it is still quite rough around the edges.
+For some context: about 1,700 hours have been spent on the Windows portion.
+The Linux support was hacked together in about two weeks of evening and weekend work.

-The project only builds on Windows with Visual Studio 2022.
-However, the generated compiled perfect hash tables are cross-platform, and will work on Windows, Mac, Linux, x86, x64, and ARM64.
+The generated compiled perfect hash tables are cross-platform, and will work on Windows, Mac, Linux, x86, x64, and ARM64.

-(If you're interested in Linux support, please comment-on or watch [this issue](https://github.com/tpn/perfecthash/issues/51), which will help me decide if there's sufficient interest).
+### Building
+#### Windows

 ```
 mkdir c:\src